compass Community & Social Services

 Middlesex County sealMiddlesex County Board of Social Services - Administers Federal and State public assistance programs, including adult protective services, homeless services, child support, cash assistance, food stamps, medical assistance programs, refugee resettlement, and more.

-Middlesex County seal Middlesex County Consumer Affairs Department UPDATED LINK! - Have a complaint against a business in Middlesex County?
+Middlesex County seal Middlesex County Consumer Affairs Department - Have a complaint against a business in Middlesex County?
 You can download a printed form or perform a Business Complaint History Search here.
 The Middlesex County Prosecutor's Office offers a printable Fraud Prevention brochure [Link opens a PDF] with brief tips for protecting yourself from frauds & scams (Office of the County Prosecutor: Crime Prevention).
 If you have a dispute about an online or related transaction with a company LOCATED OUTSIDE THE U.S., you can file a complaint at eConsumer.gov.
 See also Consumer Info.

 South Plainfield Police Department PatchSouth Plainfield Special Needs Registry - The Special Needs Registry is designed to ensure that police & other first responders have all the vital information they will need to assist residents with special needs in the event of an emergency.
 The form can be completed on-line.
 Applications may also be mailed to or dropped off at South Plainfield Police Headquarters.
 All forms will be sent to the South Plainfield Police Department and kept on file.
 Participation is voluntary, and you may opt out at any time.
+See also Caregiving: AngelSense Program, above.

 Need help?
 Start here: call 211 Call 2-1-1 when you need to find state or local resources to address urgent needs or everyday concerns, including health & mental health services, food banks, shelter, rental or utility assistance, adult day care, Meals on Wheels, transportation, childcare, crisis intervention services, job training, education, and more.
 2-1-1 is free, confidential, multi-lingual, confidential, TTY accessible, and available 24/7 2-1-1 resource specialists will guide callers to the most helpful available resources.
 Visit the website for more information.
 NOTE: 2-1-1 calls are generally toll-free; however, if you are calling 2-1-1 from your cell phone, please check with your cell phone service provider first to find out whether you will be charged for the call.
 You can also reach 2-1-1 by dialing 877-652-1148.
 (United Way, in partnership with the State of New Jersey)